tagazok/algolia-angular-components/README.md

-## Algolia components library
+## Algolia components library for Angular

 Library of components for Algolia on angular.

   <h2 align="center">WARNING: THIS IS A WIP</h2>

 So :
-* Component may change
+* Components may change, appear from nowhere or disapear in a black hole (it happens)
-* Documentation may not be accurate and up to date
+* Documentation may not be accurate and no up to date

+### Installation
+Coming soon (when I have published it on npmjs)
+In the meantime, you can use it using npm link :)

 ### Usage
 Import the AlgoliaModule and the AlgoliaService in your app